 Rhetoric, in its simplest form, is the use of speech to serve the desired purpose of the rhetor.
 Such a purpose is not so easily defined, in a general sense, but seems to be defined almost entirely by the rhetors themselves.
-Many philosophers— some of the greatest thinkers our world has known— have spoken discourses and written treatises on the very subject; coming seldom to any true or discernible consensus.
+Many philosophers— some of the greatest thinkers our world has known— have discourses and treatises on the very subject: coming seldom to any true or discernible consensus.

 For More Rhetorical Analyses, here’s my Capstone